apify/apify-docs/sources/platform/storage/index.md

 }
 ```

-See the [API documentation](/api/v2#/introduction/rate-limiting) for details and to learn what to do if you exceed the rate limit.
+Please see the [API documentation](/api/v2#/introduction/rate-limiting) for further details on what to do if you exceed the rate limit.

 ## Data retention {#data-retention}